RedDrag911/RedDrag911/README.md

 - 👋 Hi, I’m Rakesh Kumar Bharti, 21.
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning python and C#.
+- 🌱 I’m currently learning python, C#, DotNet.
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to work on some amazing projects.
 - 📫 How to reach me - bhartirakes7179@gmail.com

 <!---